Piioni/JavaFX_Product_Manager/README.md

 * 🆕 You will see an empty list of products.
 * 📝 Fill in the product details and click the **"Add Product"** button.
 * ➕ You can add as many products as you want.
-* 💾 You will need to save the list to a new JSON file of your choice by clicking the **"Save as"** button.
+* 💾 You will need to save the list to a new JSON file of your choice by clicking the **"Save"** button.
 * 📂 After saving the list, you can load it back by clicking the **"Load"** button and selecting the JSON file.
 * 🔄 When you load a list of products, the program will allow you to use the **"Save"** button directly to save the list to the same file you have loaded.

 ### 2. Search for products by various criteria
 * 🔍 Fill in the search criteria and click the **"Search"** button.
-* 📋 The program will display the products that match the search criteria.
+* 📋 The program will fill in the text fields with the product details.
+* 🔄 You can modify the product details and click the **"Update Product"** button to save the changes.
 * ❌ If no products match the criteria, a message will be displayed.
 * 🔄 You can search by any combination of criteria.